David Legwand: Nashville Predators

+In early November 2005, Legwand suffered a knee injury.
+Prior to rejoining the Predators once his knee recovered, Legwand played two games in the American Hockey League (AHL) with the Milwaukee Admirals.
+He made his AHL debut on February 23, 2006, while playing on a line with Scottie Upshall and Jordin Tootoo.

 On March 5, 2014, in the final year of his contract with the Predators and out of playoff contention, Legwand was traded to the Detroit Red Wings for Patrick Eaves, Calle Järnkrok, and a conditional 2014 draft pick, ending his 15-year career in Nashville.
 He left Nashville as the franchise's all-time leader in all offensive categories and games played, with 956 appearances.
-As a result of the trade Legwand gained the uncommon distinction of playing 83 games in the normally 82 game NHL season.

 Later years

 On July 4, 2014, Legwand signed a two-year, $6 million free agent contract with the Ottawa Senators.
 The move came after the Senators traded star center Jason Spezza to the Dallas Stars.
 In his only season in Ottawa in 2014-15 season, Legwand added a veteran presence in helping return the Senators to the playoffs, however suffered a decline in production with 9 goals and 27 points in 80 games.

 On June 26, 2015, Legwand was traded to the Buffalo Sabres along with Senators teammate Robin Lehner in exchange for the New York Islanders' 1st-round pick in the 2015 NHL Entry Draft.

 Legwand announced his retirement from professional hockey on December 22, 2016.